jklsnt/taproot3/src/history/history11/KBxResearchProjectPlanningPtTwo.md

-In a period defined by national pride -- especially over technological superiority --
+In a period defined by national pride -- especially over technological superiority -- the Russians being first to space was catastrophic for American society.
+Years after the event,